dougeby/IntuneDocs/intune/custom-settings-ios.md

     Download and save this file.
 You'll enter this file in the Intune profile.

-  - Be sure the settings you export from the Apple Profile Manager are compatible with the iOS version on the devices you're using.
+  - Be sure the settings you export from the Apple Profile Manager are compatible with the iOS version on the devices.
 For information on resolving incompatible settings, search for **Configuration Profile Reference** and **Mobile Device Management Protocol Reference** on the [Apple Developer](https://developer.apple.com/) website.

 ## Custom configuration profile settings